-Order food online from Middle Eastern restaurants near you
+Ordering Middle Eastern Food from restaurants near you couldn't be easier

 Cuisine from the Middle East is rich and varied.
 A staple of it is grains or cereal especially wheat, rice, and barley.
 White wheat is used to make bread which is the universal staple.
 Wheat is also used to make cracked wheat or burghul and couscous.
 Burghul is used to make meat pies and is added to salads such as tabbouleh.
 Another popular grain is freekeh which is made from immature green wheat.
 The other important grain in this region is rice which is served with grilled meat or stews.